 Refresh rate and response time are important for gamers, but not for the majority of users.
 60 Hz or higher and 10 ms or less should be more than generous enough for anyone who doesn’t need the best monitors for serious gaming performance.

 When looking to connect a Mac mini to a monitor, you have two options – HDMI or Thunderbolt 3.
-All of the monitors on our list will include Thunderbolt 3, though not all will come with HDMI.
+All of the monitors on our list will include Thunderbolt 3 ports, though not all will come with HDMI support.
 This is primarily a feature you should look at when gaming and Macs aren’t exactly notorious for their strong gaming presence.
 A Thunderbolt 3 cable alone should be enough for most customers.